hirosystems/docs/docs/platform/create-chainhook.md

 Based on the chosen network, the status of the chainhook is updated to **Deployed**.

-There may be multiple other options available based on the `If-this` predicate defined.
-Refer to the [chainhook documentation](https://docs.hiro.so/chainhook/overview) for more details.
+Note that there may be other fields in the UI to create a chainhook based on the predicates defined.

 ## Edit Chainhook